evanthegrayt/list-and-grep/README.md

 ## Configuration
 You can create a file called `~/.lsgrc` to configure the way the script behaves.
 Currently, the only configurations are for the output color.
+Just be forewarned, enabling color could considerably increase run-time when the directory contains a very large amount of entries.
 ```yaml
 use_color: true        # Use colored output? (default: false)
 color:     "\e[1;92m"  # The color used when showing matches (default: green)